gramener/gramex/gramex/apps/guide/auth/README.md

 the database, it is encrypted using the provided function.
 You can also use client-side (JavaScript) instead, and disable this.

+If user login fails multiple times, the response is delayed to slow down password guessing attacks.

 For an example of how to create users in a database, see `create_user_database` from [authutil.py](authutil.py).